raajheshkannaa/awesome-web-hacking/README.md

    * https://weakdh.org/ - Weak Diffie-Hellman and the Logjam Attack
    * https://letsencrypt.org/ - Let’s Encrypt is a new Certificate Authority: It’s free, automated, and open.
    * https://filippo.io/Heartbleed/ - A checker (site and tool) for CVE-2014-0160 (Heartbleed).
+   * https://testssl.sh/ - Shell script to do a comprehensive check of SSL/TLS from the command line.

 ## Security Ruby on Rails